Responsible Pet Ownership and Prevention of Non-Point Source Water Pollution

 Non-Point source (NPS) pollution is contamination that reaches our creeks from everyday activities such as fertilizing the lawn, walking pets, changing motor oil and littering.
 With each rainfall, pollutants generated by these activities are washed from the streets and lawns into the storm drains that flow to our creeks.
 You can help prevent NPS pollution.

 Solutions that contain pyrethrins as the active ingredient may be disposed of in the sanitary sewer, flushing with plenty of water.
 However, dipping solutions or insecticides containing organophosphate chemicals such as dursban, diazinon or malathion cannot be disposed of in the sanitary sewer.
 Please take any unused products to the Home Chemical Collection Center at 11234 Plano Road, Dallas, 75243.
 For more information or hours of operation call (214) 553-1765.
-Mesquite residents must show proof of residency with driver's licence or utility bill.
-If you have any questions concerning environmentally friendly alternative please call Environmental Health Dept. at (972) 216-8138.
+Mesquite residents must show proof of residency with driver's license or utility bill.
+If you have any questions concerning environmentally friendly alternative please call the Health Division at (972) 216-8138.